• Kracker Archive

 Burial details:

-Fl/Sgt.
+Flt Sgt.
 Daniel McNicol Thomson.
-Amsterdam New Eastern Cemetery.
-Plot 69.
+Amsterdam New Eastern Cemetery, Plot 69.
 Row C. Collective grave 20.
-Born on the 21st August 1916 in Glasgow, Scotland, the son of John James Thomson and Kate Thomson, of Bentleigh, Victoria, Australia.
-Also listed as next of kin, Isabella Thomson.
-Wife?
+Grave Inscription: ‘ALWAYS REMEMBERED’.
+Born on the 21st August 1916 in Glasgow, Scotland.
+Son of John James and Kate Thomson of Bentleigh, Victoria, Australia.
+His sister, Isabella McNicol Tomson of Bentleigh, Victoria was listed as his Next of Kin.
+His brother, John Daniel Tomson of Bentleigh, Victoria was also to be notified.

 Sgt.
 William Middleton Ward.
-Amsterdam New Eastern Cemetery.
-Plot 69.
+Amsterdam New Eastern Cemetery, Plot 69.
 Row C. Collective grave 20.
-Born on the 11th September 1923 in Edinburgh, the son of William and Louisa Ward, of Corstorphine, Edinburgh, Scotland.
+Born on the 11th September 1923 in Edinburgh.
+Son of William and Louisa Ward of Corstorphine, Edinburgh, Scotland.

-Researched for and dedicated to the relatives of this crew with thanks to sources as shown.
-Also to Fulham Rocks for grave photographs.
+Researched by Kelvin Youngs (Webmaster) for and dedicated to the relatives of this crew with thanks to sources as shown.
+Also to Fulham Rocks for the grave photographs (Aug 2017).
+Thanks to Paul Markham for the image of Flt Sgt.
+Thomson (Jun 2025).
+Other updates by Aircrew Remembered (Jun 2025).

 At the going down of the sun, and in the morning we will remember